tale-toul/OCP4UPIAWS/README.md

 ip-10-0-156-148.eu-west-3.compute.internal   Ready    master   41m   v1.17.1+1aa1c48
 ip-10-0-165-4.eu-west-3.compute.internal     Ready    master   41m   v1.17.1+1aa1c48
 ```
-For the worker nodes to be admited in the cluster, two certificate signing requests (csr) per worker node must be approved manually by the administrator.
+The worker nodes need to be admited in the cluster, two certificate signing requests (csr) per worker node must be approved manually by the administrator.
 Get the list of csr's with the command:

 ```shell